open-ce/open-ce-builder/doc/README.open_ce_test.md

 ## Running Tests After a Build

 Tests can be run immediately after a build has completed by passing the `--run_tests` argument to `open-ce build env`.
 Tests will be run for every package that was built (but not until every package has been built).
 Tests will be run for every combination of build variants that were specified by the build command.
 For example, if `python_versions` is set to `3.6,3.7`, tests will be run for the python 3.6 packages and python 3.7 packages.
-For more information on the `open-ce build env` command, see [doc/README.open_ce_build.md] (README.open_ce_build.md).
+For more information on the `open-ce build env` command, see [doc/README.open_ce_build.md](README.open_ce_build.md).
+When run as part of a build, the `test_results.xml` file will be located in the output folder.

 ## `open-ce test env` sub command